Limit shapes and harmonic tricks: Introduction

 Then, the frozen boundary $\partial\mathcal{L}$ can be obtained parametrically from $\partial\Sigma$ via the tangency condition.
 One first constructs the harmonic extensions of $s(u)$, $t(u)$, and $c(u)$.
 Then, for each $u\in\partial\Sigma$, one solves the complex tangency equation.

 for the real $(x,y)$.
 As this is a single complex equation, it imposes two real constraints and determines $x(u)$ and $y(u)$.
 The solution $(x(u),y(u))$ parametrizes the frozen boundary for $u\in\pp\Sigma$.
 For internal points $u\in \Sigma\setminus\pp\Sigma$ we obtain $(x(u),y(u))\in\mathcal{L}(\Omega)$ in the liquid region, and the height function as a function of $u$, $\mathfrak{h}(u)=s(u)x(u)+t(u)y(u)+c(u)$, the limit shape can be computed and plotted numerically.
-Note however, that in order say rigorously that such $\mathfrak{h}$ is indeed the solution of the variational problem, one would have to check the frozen star ray property from Theorem 9.3 \cite{ADPZ}, which we omit in this paper.
+Such a function $\mathfrak{h}$ is therefore the natural candidate for the solution to the variational problem.
+To make this statement rigorous, however, one must also verify that $\mathfrak{h}$ minimizes the functional on the frozen regions.
+This can be done, for example, by adapting the proof of Theorem 9.3 in \cite{ADPZ}; see Section 9 there for details.
+Alternatively, one may use Proposition 23 of \cite{Bobenko_dimers}.

 In the work \cite{KP:plane} the authors demonstrate harmonicity from the so-called trivial potential property of the dimer model.
 We do it in a slightly different way, and in Proposition~\ref{harmonicity} and Theorem~\ref{theorem:curve} we show it directly from the Harnack property of the associated spectral curve.
 Thus, our proof is valid as long as the assosiated spectral curve is a Harnack curve, for instance for periodic weights.
 It provides a clear connection with the work \cite{Borodin-Berggren} later extended to generic spectral curves in \cite{Bobenko_dimers}.
 The connection is that while we operate with zeros of a differential $dF=xds+ydt+dc$, in \cite{Borodin-Berggren} the roles of $s$ and $t$ are exchanged compared with our notations.
 In work \cite{Bobenko_dimers} the corresponding objects are $xds=d\zeta_1$,$ydt=d\zeta_2$ and $dc=d\zeta_3$.
 These two articles deal with so-called gaze bubbles, which make a liquid region multiply-connected.
 However, the underlying domain is still simply-connected unlike our situation.